Kool & the Gang: 1979–1988: J.T. Taylor, Deodato partnership, and commercial peak

 After the release of Something Special (1981), which continued the level of success of the previous two albums, the band recorded their fourth and final album with Deodato, As One (1982).
 The latter struggled to reach gold certification in the US, which led to the band's decision to end their time with Deodato as they had enough with the direction they had adopted.
 They then decided to produce their next album, In the Heart (1983), by themselves with Jim Bonnefond as co-producer.
 The album contained the US top-five single "Joanna".
 The song was declared the most-played pop song in 1984 by Broadcast Music International.
 Bonnefond stayed with the group for Emergency (1984), which remains their highest selling album with over two million copies sold in the US.
 It spawned four US top 20 singles, including "Emergency", "Cherish", "Fresh", and "Misled".
 The feat made Kool & the Gang the only group to have four top 20 singles from a single album in 1985.

 In June 1984, Kool & the Gang took time off from recording Emergency to perform at Wembley Stadium as part of a sold-out summer concert organised by Elton John.
 That November, during a visit to Phonogram's offices in London, Bob Geldof arrived to pitch his idea of the multi-artist charity single "Do They Know It's Christmas?" to the label.
 Kool & the Gang participated in the project.
 In 1985, Bell said the group retained control of their own business affairs, avoiding to hire management on a full-time basis and preferring to hire consultants and agents for each project or a single term.

 The group's seventeenth album, Forever, was released in November 1986.
 The album included two hit singles on the Billboard Hot 100 chart: "Victory" (US No. 10, R&B No. 2) and "Stone Love" (US No. 10, R&B No. 4).
 Two further singles, "Holiday" and "Special Way" were also released from the album; the former reached the top ten on the R&B Chart, the latter hit reached No. 6 on the Adult Contemporary chart.
 By 1986, the group had scored 14 top 40 singles in the US since 1980, more than Michael Jackson.
-In July 1986, the group recorded a special version of "Celebration" with different vocals that was used in an advertisement for Wendy's.
+In July 1986, the band recorded a special version of "Fresh" with different vocals that was used in an advertisement for Wendy's.